Top Android App Development Libraries, and Frameworks to Use in 2024

 Kotlin and Android SDK

-Kotlin is an excellent language to work with.
+Kotlin is an excellent language to work with, especially if you are a company providing Android app development services, as it offers an extensive set of features for your development needs.
 It has first-class features like Extension functions, null safety, Coroutines and Lambda expressions.
 Developers love the reduced boiler plate code they have to write compared to Java and the optional semicolon(;) at the end of each line is a delight.

 If one has to deal with different types of devices like Google TV, Wear OS wearable devices then they might not have any choices and have to go with Native development kits only as almost none of the cross-platform SDKs give support for these devices.